 I promise I'll do my very best.

-Oh, by the way, my name is Lars K Jensen.
+My name is Lars K Jensen.
 I have a background in classic journalism, before I moved into digital news, digital development and Product Management.

 I've previously worked as Project Manager and head of Denmark's first editorial development team and the Head of Products – all within the Danish publishing/media industry.
 I spent 10 of those years in the development/R&D department behind Ekstra Bladet, the biggest news website in Denmark.